mathworks-ref-arch/matlab-on-aws-win/README.md

 ## Introduction

-The following guide will help you automate the process of running the MATLAB desktop on Amazon Web Services using a Windows virtual machine and connect to it using the Remote Desktop Protocol (RDP).
+The following guide will help you automate the process of running the MATLAB desktop on Amazon Web Services using a Windows virtual machine and connect to it using the Remote Desktop Protocol (RDP) or SSH.
 The automation is accomplished using an AWS CloudFormation template.
 The template is a JSON file that defines the resources needed to run MATLAB on AWS.
 For information about the architecture of this solution, see [Architecture and Resources](#architecture-and-resources).
 For information about templates, see [AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html).

 ## Prepare your AWS Account